NathanDoumeche/Convergence_and_error_analysis_of_PINNs/README.md

-# Convergence and error analysis of PINNs
+# On the convergence of PINNs
-This project aims at illustrating the results of the paper _Convergence and error analysis of PINNs_ (Nathan Doumèche, Gérard Biau, and Claire Boyer).
+This project aims at illustrating the results of the paper _On the convergence of PINNs_ (Nathan Doumèche, Gérard Biau, and Claire Boyer).
 In particular, the Sobolev regularization of a Physics-informed neural network is implemented in Pytorch in the file _Section_5/src/regularized_neural_network.py_.